Run this cell to set up packages for lecture.

 How many students named Ryan are in each section?¶

-We discovered that Ryan was the most popular first name overall.
+We discovered that Ryan and Andrew were tied for the most popular first names overall.

 name_counts = (